 For hunting purposes, you will want a rife that can hit targets from 80 yards out.
 The best type of rifle for this is a Pre-charged pneumatic system.
 This type of rifle offers accuracy and long-range shooting.

-Muzzle Velocity and Power
+Muzzle Velocity And Power

 For hunting, a higher muzzle velocity will be ideal — however, the more the muzzle velocity, the higher the price tag.
 Therefore, if you are on a tight budget, a cheaper alternative will do.
 A nuzzle velocity of around 850 fps will be ideal.

 To some, the noise produced by air rifles when fired isn’t an issue.
 However, to others, it is a big annoyance.
 Therefore, the noise level may come down to preference.
-Having a quite rifle is a plus depending on where you are hunting.
+Having a quiet rifle is a plus depending on where you are hunting.

-Type of Rifle
+Type Of Rifle

 Air rifles can be categorized into three, CO2 powered, PCP, and spring piston.
-CO2 powered use compressed CO2 gas to fire pellets.
+CO2-powered use compressed CO2 gas to fire pellets.
 These are easy to use and require less cocking effort.
 PCP rifles, on the other hand, use compressed air put into the gun.

 Spring rifles consist of a heavy piston and spring when fired.
 It accelerates the piston forward, compressing the air.
 They offer high accuracy and higher muzzle velocity.

-Different air rifles are priced at different price points.
+Different rifles are priced at different price points.
 More powerful air rifles are more expensive, while light to medium rifles is more pocket-friendly.
-In essence, you can find a decent air rifle for as little as $300 and for as much as $1000.
+In essence, you can find a decent air rifle for as little as $300 and as much as $1000.